 - 2 tablespoon neutral oil grape seed or vegetable

 - water for wetting hands

 - ½ yellow onion diced small

-- 6 stems flat leaf parsley chopped, equals about 1 Tbsp
+- 6 stems flat leaf parsley chopped, equals about 1 tablespoon

-- 2 stems dill chopped, equals about 1 tsp
+- 2 stems dill chopped, equals about 1 teaspoon

 - 1.25 lb chicken cooked and shredded**

 - 3 stems celery chopped, about ⅔ cup